cpen333/cpen333.github.io/_lectures/lecture0.md

   height = y;
 }
 ```
-But it could also be defined using a member initialisation list
+But it could also be defined using a member initialization list
 ```cpp
 Rectangle::Rectangle (int x, int y) : width(x), height(y) {}
 ```
-In this above case, the constructor does nothing more than initialise its member variables, hence it has an empty function body `{}`, but you could put other code inside the body if you wished.
+In this above case, the constructor does nothing more than initialize its member variables, hence it has an empty function body `{}`, but you could put other code inside the body if you wished.

-For members of fundamental types e.g. `int`s, `float`s, `char`s etc. it makes no difference which of the two styles of constructor initialisation you chose, however member variables whose type is another class *should* be initialised in the member initialization list.
+For members of fundamental types e.g. `int`s, `float`s, `char`s etc. it makes no difference which of the two styles of constructor initialization you chose, however member variables whose type is another class *should* be initialized in the member initialization list.
 For example, consider a cylinder object:
 ```cpp
 class Circle {
   double radius;